Skip to main content

 Monitor Usage (Optional)

-Check request logs to see who's using your shared API
+Check request logs to see who's using your shared API and monitor activity

 Access Control & Permissions